theQRL/theqrl.org/content/blog/2021/last-month-at-qrl-october-2021/index.md

 In August, QIP-016, a proposal to reduce network emissions emerged and established a great amount of *conversation* and some amount of controversy.
 As it had significant implications for the tokenomics of the QRL project, and the community deemed it as urgent to take it to a vote, work was halted on EnQlave and moved to on-chain voting as well as a proper [QRL Improvement Proposal restructure](https://github.com/theQRL/qips/pull/34) that would successfully work in conjunction with on-chain voting.

-In late September, [on-chain voting was released](/blog/decentralized-on-chain-voting-enters-public-testing/) as part of our testpilot program, and later debut as [vote-qrl](https://github.com/theQRL/vote-qrl/) for anyone to hold their own on-chain votes for whatever they wish.
+In late September, [on-chain voting was released](/blog/decentralized-on-chain-voting-enters-public-testing/) as part of our testpilot program, and later debuted as [vote-qrl](https://github.com/theQRL/vote-qrl/) for anyone to hold their own on-chain votes for whatever they wish.

 If you haven't already participated, voting is still open until **November 16th, 2021** so vote if you can!